vlad-mihet/React-HoCs/README.md

-Showcase Example of Higher-Order Components in React
+# Showcase Example of Higher-Order Components in React

-Article explaining in more depth the use of HoCs: https://vlad-mihet.medium.com/what-are-higher-order-components-hocs-in-react-e299ff9bc96a
+Article explaining HoCs in more depth: https://vlad-mihet.medium.com/what-are-higher-order-components-hocs-in-react-e299ff9bc96a